This post may contain affiliate links. For more information, read my disclosure policy.

 Why you’ll LOVE this recipe

 If you’ve never made homemade lemon curd, you should.
-It’s so much tastier than the kind from the jar.
+It’s so much tastier than the store bought from the jar.
 Plus, store-bought is sometimes hard to find and it’s expensive.
+This recipe is easy to make, silky smooth and has a huge burst of lemon flavor!

 lemons, a bowl of sugar, a bowl of eggs, a bowl of butter and a wood bowl of salt on counter.